tristanpenman/valijson/README.md

 Note that Valijson's `SchemaParser` and `Validator` classes expect you to pass in a `RapidJsonAdapter` rather than a `rapidjson::Document`.
 This is due to the fact that `SchemaParser` and `Validator` are template classes that can be used with any of the JSON parsers supported by Valijson.

+### Exceptions

+By default, Valijson classes will not throw exceptions (e.g. when failing to parse a schema).
+To enable exceptions for these cases, `VALIJSON_USE_EXCEPTIONS` must be defined.

 ## Memory Management ##

 Valijson has been designed to safely manage, and eventually free, the memory that is allocated while parsing a schema or validating a document.
 When working with an externally loaded schema (i.e. one that is populated using the `SchemaParser` class) you can rely on RAII semantics.